Alzheimer's disease in the Hispanic/Latino population: Socioeconomic status

-The socioeconomic status of the Hispanic/Latino population population is thought to contribute to their low participation in clinical trials.
+The socioeconomic status of the Hispanic/Latino population is thought to contribute to their low participation in clinical trials.
 In the U.S., the income and socioeconomic status of Hispanics and Latinos are lower when compared to White Non-Hispanics.
 In 2015, a study reported that 25% of the Hispanic/Latino population lives in poverty and their median family income was $17,800 lower than their white counterparts.
+The Hispanic/Latino community have grown the understand the affect Alzheimer has had on their community.
+A need for care was found to have been associated with education level and be a leading contributor to disability among older people.
+This shows significant implications for the economy and overall burden caregivers have to take on.

 Studies from 2017 showed that the difference in income is present across many income brackets, with only 38.6% of Latinos reporting a household income between $50,000 and $149,999, in comparison to 45.6% of Non-Hispanic whites.
 A similar trend was seen with levels of higher education and medical literacy attained by Hispanics and Latinos.
 As of 2013, it was reported that 22% of Latino adults (25 years and over) had earned an associate degree or higher, compared to the 46% seen in White Non-Hispanics.
 This trend is also seen with advanced degrees, as Latinos only account for 7% of Master's degrees and 1% Doctorate degrees awarded in the U.S. The lower measures of socioeconomic achievement and education level have been proposed to be associated with high mortality and dementia rates.
 In contrast, high educational levels are correlated with lower rates of dementia.

 Hispanic and Latinos that are 65 years and older make up one of the largest groups of uninsured individuals in the U.S. This makes it difficult for these seniors to obtain the clinical care necessary for management of AD.
 The cost of care for insured patients 65 years and older was estimated to be $25,213 per person, compared to the estimated $7750 for senior patients without AD.
 Increasing efforts are being made to include minorities in clinical research, for instance by providing travel support for participants.